Google Tag

 There are four different flavors (and colors).
 I like all of them except the yellow flavor.
 It just doesn't taste like anything to me.
 It's vaguely sweet, but there's very little tart lemon essence or luscious pineapple or anything like that.
 It's just...there.
 I can't really identify any of the other distinct flavors either, but all the rest seem like they belong there, though none pack the sour, citrusy zing that we found in last year's Sour Gummies T's & J's.
 It might just be my imagination, but I think the blue (dolphin) flavor is slightly berry-esque and the orange (fish) flavor is sorta orangey.
 I'm not even going to venture a guess as to the red flavor.
 Maybe the ladies over at Candyology will eventually offer us some concrete insights into the matter.

 Texture-wise, they're wonderfully soft, and I must admit, my inner five-year-old thinks the shapes are kinda fun.
 The number one ingredient is cane sugar so, as candies go, I'd say these are a higher quality product than most mainstream offerings.
 Neither Sonia nor I are huge candy folks, but after being wowed by the aforementioned T's & J's, we decided to check these out as well.
 They're certainly not bad, but both Sonia and I would take the sour gummies over these guys any day.
-It looks like double 3.5's on this one.
+It looks like double 3.5's on Trader Joe's Scandinavian Swimmers.
 I might have gone with a 4 if that yellow flavor weren't so...blah.

 Bottom line: 7 out of 10.